 CBD oil is the everyman face of a life-changing natural product.
 A non-narcotic pain treatment and natural relaxant, a product capable of relieving anxiety or insomnia, capable of reducing seizures or acting as an antipsychotic … a product simply to make you feel better.
 It’s easy to understand the hype that surrounds developments in the realm of cannabidiol.

 Whatever occurs with the changing face of cannabis itself, declining stigma surrounding the plant and its effects is only a positive thing for the growing understanding around the cannabinoids it is composed of.
-While the recreational use of THC remains a lifestyle concern, the proliferation of its calming Dr Jekyll is one of health and wellness; a genuine matter of improving wellbeing.
+While the recreational use of THC remains a lifestyle concern (those affected can get treated with Desert Hope), the proliferation of its calming Dr Jekyll is one of health and wellness; a genuine matter of improving wellbeing.
 Its healing and therapeutic properties might date back to ancient civilisation, but CBD’s moment is now.
 Time to join the gold rush.